PROTECTION OF YOUR PERSONAL DATA

 4. WHICH PERSONAL DATA DO WE COLLECT AND FURTHER PROCESS?

-Negotiations / Unit NEAR.A2 Inter-institutional Relations and Communication collects the following categories of
+Enlargement Negotiations / Unit NEAR.A1 Inter-institutional Relations and Communication collects the

 Country of origin

-subscription form.
-The data could also be collected from other sources, including lists of participants in
+online subscription form.
+The data could also be collected from other sources, including lists of

 5. HOW LONG DO WE KEEP YOUR PERSONAL DATA?

-The Directorate-General for Neighbourhood and Enlargement Negotiations / Unit NEAR.A2 Inter-institutional
+The Directorate-General for Neighbourhood and Enlargement Negotiations / Unit NEAR.A1

-- as long as the data subject is registered and for as long as the website operates as a tool of DG NEAR's
+As long as the data subject is registered and for as long as the website operates as a tool of

-will be anonymised within one month from the date of submission of the Unregistration Request.
+Information will be anonymised within six months from the date of submission of the unregistration

-DG NEAR's contractors use the server e-mailing platform for sending the alerts to the data subjects.
-The server
+DG NEAR's processors use the server e-mailing platform for sending the alerts to the data subjects.
+The

 6. HOW DO WE PROTECT AND SAFEGUARD YOUR PERSONAL DATA?

-stored either on the servers of the European Commission or of its contractors.
-All processing operations are
+are stored either on the servers of the European Commission or of its contractors.
+All processing

 Decision (EU, Euratom) 2017/46

-data on behalf of the Commission, and by the confidentiality obligations deriving from the transposition of the
+your data on behalf of the Commission, and by the confidentiality obligations deriving from the

 7. WHO HAS ACCESS TO YOUR PERSONAL DATA AND TO WHOM IS IT DISCLOSED?

-operation and to authorised staff according to the “need to know” principle.
-Such staff abide by statutory, and
+processing operation and to authorised staff according to the “need to know” principle.
+Such staff abide

-contractual agreement with DG NEAR and engaged in creation, maintenance, management, and archiving of websites
+under contractual agreement with DG NEAR and engaged in creation, maintenance, management, and archiving

 Cookies and third party IT tools

-called cookies on your device.
-They enable the website to remember your actions and preferences (such as login,
+files called cookies on your device.
+They enable the website to remember your actions and preferences

 Four different types of cookies will be in use: